NEW! Relationship Anxiety Quiz

 The Unique Mind Of Salvador Minuchin, founder of Structural Family Systems.

-Salvador Minuchin was an Argentine-American psychiatrist and one of the most influential figures in modern family therapy.
+Salvador Minuchin was an Argentine-American psychiatrist and one of the most influential figures in modern family systems therapy.
 He pioneered and developed Structural Family Therapy, an approach that examines how hidden rules and hierarchies shape the ways families interact.
 By helping families adjust these structures, Minuchin’s work made it possible for them to break stubborn patterns and build healthier relationships.

 What is the structural theory of the family?